Eat, meet, and greet

 Performance/reading will be approximately 40 minutes long.
 FREE admission with your favorite barbecue item or prepared dish to share.
 Please RSVP to Gabriele as seating is limited.

-The (De)volution of a Beauty Queen
+Sea / Herself: The (De)volution of a Beauty Queen

 SEA / HERSELF dances down feminine archetypes to unmask the authentic self.
 Hidden behind layers of make-up and societal graces, the feminine mask of beauty is stripped away to reveal the inner child in all her innocent splendor.
 Now liberated, the authentic wild woman emerges, returning to sea/herself.